nightroman/FarNet/RedisKit/README.md

 [Contents]

-This command opens the string editor.
-Saving in the editor commits the string to Redis.
-String editors are not modal, you may have several strings edited at the same time, even after closing their source panels.
+This command opens String, List, Set editor.
+Saving in the editor commits to Redis.
+Editors are not modal, you may have several keys edited at the same time.

+List and Set editors join items as strings on opening and then treat each line as an item on saving.
+Mind empty lines including the last, they are items.

 **Parameters**

 - `Key={string}` (required)

-    Specifies the existing or new string key.
+    Specifies the existing String, List, Set key or a new String key.

 *********************************************************************
 ## rk:hash